Turkey to begin debating new Erdogan powers

 The new constitution is opposed by the biggest opposition party the Republican People’s Party (CHP) whose deputy chairman Bulent Tezcan said it would restore powers “to the palace” taken away from the Ottoman Sultan a century ago.

-“It will be the dissolution of all that our republic has achieved,” he said, criticizing the draft as paving the way for “one man dictatorship”.
+“It will be the dissolution of all that our republic has achieved,” he said, criticising the draft as paving the way for “one man dictatorship”.

 But AKP lawmaker Halil Firat, who helped draw up the proposed new constitution, said it would make clear the roles of government and president.